spsforks/QB64-Wiki/$RESIZE.md

 ## Example(s)

+## Example(s)
-*Example:* Resizing a program screen when the user changes it without clearing the entire screen image:
+ Resizing a program screen when the user changes it without clearing the entire screen image:

 ```vb